mongoq/rpi_shutdown_button/README.md

 ---

 Start at Raspbian Startup ... by ... rc.local ...
-Put rpi_shutdown_button.py in ... folder ...
+Put rpi_shutdown_button.py in ... folder ... root ?!

 ---